munificent/ui-as-code/in-progress/parameter-freedom.md

 [1, 2, 3].forEach(print);
 ```

+**TODO: Can we safely relax the subtyping rules to accommodate this?**

-#### When to use rest parameters
+### When to use rest parameters

 We should give users some guidance on when to use a rest parameter versus a
 regular list-typed parameter.
 Some heuristics to consider:

-* If the caller thinks of it as passing several arguments to the function, use a
+*   If the caller thinks of it as passing several arguments to the function, use
-  rest parameter.
-For example a `hash()` function that can generate a hash code
+    a rest parameter.
+For example a `hash()` function that can generate a hash
-  given some objects is a good candidate.
-The caller doesn't think of it as
+    code given some objects is a good candidate.
+The caller doesn't think of it
-  passing *a collection* of objects.
-Instead, they perceive it more like there
+    as passing *a collection* of objects.
+Instead, they perceive it more like
-  being multiple overloads of `hash()` for different numbers of parameters.
+    there being multiple overloads of `hash()` for different numbers of
+    parameters.

-* If function or constructor being called itself feels like a collection, use a
+*   If the function or constructor being called itself feels like a collection,
-  rest parameter.
-For example, it feels redundant to pass an explicit *list* of
+    use a rest parameter.
+For example, it feels redundant to pass an explicit
-  children to Flutter's [Column][] class because that class itself is a
+    *list* of children to Flutter's [Column][] class because that class itself
-  container.
+    is a container.

 *   Higher-level DSL-like APIs are a more natural fit for rest parameters.
     Simpler, more concrete APIs benefit from being more explicit.

-* If most callsites would end up containing list literals, then a rest parameter
+*   If most callsites pass list literals, then a rest parameter is a net
-  is a net improvement to brevity.
-Conversely, if most callsites would end up
+    improvement to brevity.
+Conversely, if most callsites would end up having to
-  having to use a spread argument, the rest parameter isn't being helpful.
+    use a spread argument, the rest parameter isn't being helpful.

 In some cases, it may be reasonable for a class to support a rest-parameter and
 non-rest parameter version of the same operation.
 For example, we could add
-`List.addRest(List<E> elements)`.
+`List.addRest(List<E> ...elements)`.

 ## Next Steps